macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 71: July 15, 2020

+**Today's Progress**: #R9D71 I am on vacation.
+Filter Challeges is the name of my chrome extension.
+It is made to make Microverse's students daily routine a little easier. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+## Day 70: July 14, 2020

+**Today's Progress**: #R9D70 My side project is ready.
+I wrote a little article on Medium about it.
+Presented it to students of Microverse and was accepted with unexpected enthusiasm. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 ## Day 69: July 13, 2020

 **Today's Progress**: #R9D69 My little project is almost finished.
 Tomorrow I will make it available to students of Microverse.
 Also did a recap on Redux.
 Practice on Codewars: "Color of the moment" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode